 The rates of spondylosis and spondylolisthesis vary widely by age groups.
-In the pediatric population, spondylosis is present in about 5% of the population, most commonly (90%) at the L5 to S1 transition.
+In the pediatric population, spondylosis is present in about 5% of the population, most commonly (90%) at the L5 to S1 motion segment, although pathology at L4 is more likely to be symptomatic.
 Long-term studies estimate that about 15% of those with a defect (spondylosis) will develop a slip (spondylolisthesis).
-In regards to adults, lumbar spondylolisthesis without a defect in the pars (and so not isthmic type) is noted in 5% of men, 10% women.
+In regards to adults, lumbar spondylolisthesis without a defect in the pars is noted in 5% of men, 10% women.
 It is not always symptomatic.
 This degenerative type is usually noted at the L4 to L5 levels (versus isthmic noted at L5 to S1).
 Degenerative spondylolisthesis is an acquired type of spondylolisthesis occurring much more frequently and gradually in the adult population.
 Cohorts with degenerative spondylolisthesis will rarely develop a high-grade spondylolisthesis.
 Furthermore, the chronic natural history of this disease process is such that with further degenerative changes, the vertebral segments may eventually stabilize and the patients can have subsequent clinical improvements.

-Repetitive micro-traumas from hyperextension lead to elongated or absent pars interarticular.
-This applies additional stress to the facet joint followed by the hypermobility leading to advanced degeneration of the disc space.
+Repetitive micro-traumas from hyperextension lead to elongated or absent pars interarticularis.
+This applies additional stress to the facet joints and subsequent hypermobility leading to advanced degeneration of the disc space.
 The reduced disc and facet stability results in translation of the vertebral body, creating a stenotic effect on the exiting nerve roots and/or the spinal canal.
 In the traumatic setting, a flexion distraction energy may cause a localized vertebral body failure at this segment, predisposing the patient to chronic issues if instability develops.

 Initial evaluation of lower back pain is first directed by obtaining a history from the patient.
 This history should pertain to the timeline of pain, radiation of pain, and inciting events.
 Careful attention to prior episodes of trauma should be noted.
-Low-grade slips and stenotic canals may decompress and relieve pain with leaning forward.
-It is important to note patient comments such as decreased pain with- pushing a grocery cart or walking upstairs as both common actions have the spinal column in forwarding flexion.
+Low-grade slips and stenotic spinal canals may decompress and relieve pain with leaning forward or sitting.
+It is important to note patient comments such as decreased pain with pushing a grocery cart or walking upstairs as both common actions have the spinal column in forwarding flexion.
 It is also important in any evaluation of extremity issues to inspect circulation as vascular claudication may mirror or mimic the neurogenic issues.

 Documentation is paramount as these initial findings will likely be used as a baseline for all future evaluations.

 Evaluation of patients with low-back pain typically includes anterior-posterior (AP) and lateral radiographs of the impacted area.
 Some physicians will obtain radiographs of the entire spine.
-A key component to radiographic evaluation is obtaining flexion/extension films as this helps illustrate VB stability.
-Serial standing lateral radiographs obtained in the clinic will help track the progression and healing.
+A key component to radiographic evaluation is obtaining flexion/extension films as this helps illustrate vertebral segment stability.
+Serial standing lateral radiographs obtained in the clinic will help track any potential progression of the slip.

 One of the crucial measurements to note in regards to slips is the amount of translation between vertebral bodies.
 The amount of “uncovering” of one endplate from the other determines the grade.
 There are four grades of spondylolisthesis: Grade 1: 0% to 25%, Grade 2: 26% to 50%, Grade 3: 51% to 75% and Grade 4: 76% to 99%.
 At 100% displacement, patients have developed spondyloptosis.
 Grades 1 and 2 are considered low-grade slips.
 Grades 3 and 4 are considered high-grade spondylolisthesis.